cadyyan/mcserver-tools/README.md

 	]

 You can have as many interfaces as you want and you can have a single class showing up more than once.
 All configurations are passed to the interface when it is constructed.
 When developing an interface make sure to not block.

+### PushBullet
+PushBullet support for notifications is supported via the `mcserver.admin.notifications.PushBulletNotification` class.
+Configuration is pretty simple.
+Set the class to the afformentioned class and you can either provide and access token to act as a user or you can provide OAuth settings via the client_id, client_secret, and access_token to act on behalf of a user but with OAuth protection and logging.
+OAuth is the recommended way to go.

+To select the authentication type you set the auth_type attribute to either basic or oauth.

+#### Notes
+When using OAuth the user you're acting on behalf of must grant you access to act as them.
+This is explained in the PushBullet documentation.
+You'll also need to be sure to register your app as a PushBullet client with them to get your client ID and secret.

 ## Settings File
 You can store settings for running the server in the `mcserver.settings` file.
 One use for this file is storing the options that are used to start the server.
 The file is formatted as a JSON file.
 A sample can be found below: